-Flush With Cash, China Continues to Borrow Billions From World Bank
+Flush With Cash, China Continues to Borrow Billions From The World Bank

 Loading...

 During the Cold War, communist China shunned the capitalist World Bank.
-But once China embraced the institution in 1980 it quickly became one of the bank's largest borrowers of all time – taking out loans of more than $60 billion over the last four decades.
+But once China embraced the institution in 1980, it quickly became one of the bank's largest borrowers of all time — having taken out loans totaling more than $60 billion over the past four decades.

 Today China is sitting on cash reserves of some $3 trillion.
-It's the world's second largest economy behind the U.S. It directly lends more money to other nations each year than the $2 billion or so it borrows from the World Bank.
+It is the world's second-largest economy, behind the U.S. It directly lends more money to other nations each year than the $2 billion or so it borrows from the World Bank annually.

 So some analysts are questioning whether the World Bank's subsidized loans could be better deployed elsewhere in the world.

-The World Bank, based in Washington D.C., was established after World War II to help European countries rebuild.
+The World Bank, based in Washington, D.C., was established after World War II to help European countries rebuild.
 Its mission has evolved over the years and is now to finance development in low- and middle-income countries with the goal of eliminating extreme poverty.
 Once a borrowing country's annual per capita income exceeds a certain threshold — roughly $7,000 at the moment — the country is supposed to be weaned off the World Bank's loans.
-China passed that income threshold in 2016 and yet was the bank's largest borrower the next year securing access to $2.4 billion in 2017.
+China passed that income threshold in 2016 yet was the bank's largest borrower the next year, securing access to $2.4 billion in 2017.

 Loading...

-"From a pure economic vantage point there is no good reason for the World Bank to continue making loans to China," says Eswar Prasad, a professor of economics at Cornell University.
+"From a pure economic vantage point, there is no good reason for the World Bank to continue making loans to China," says Eswar Prasad, a professor of economics at Cornell University.

 "The Chinese don't need the money," Prasad says.
 "There is a glaring optics problem."
 He adds that the argument could be made that the money lent to China could be put to better use elsewhere.

 And it's not as if the World Bank has an infinite amount of money to parcel out.
 Its lending budget, drawn from reserves, donations and the interest it earns on capital, is limited.
-So a dollar lent to China is a dollar that's not available for a project somewhere else in the world.
+So a dollar lent to China is a dollar that is not available for a project somewhere else in the world.
 The Trump administration, which regularly beats up on China, accusing it of manipulating global trade rules for its own benefit, has blasted the World Bank for lending too much to China.

 Prasad says the World Bank's lending to China is becoming "untenable" and will have to stop fairly soon.

-Bert Hofman, the World Bank's country director in China, says the amount of money China is borrowing each year from the global bank is just a small fraction of what the country is investing each year in domestic programs.
+Bert Hofman, the World Bank's country director for China, says the amount of money China is borrowing each year from the global bank is just a small fraction of what the country is investing each year in domestic programs.
 And he believes that a motivation for China's borrowing goes beyond money.

 "The reason they still borrow is because they feel that the expertise of the World Bank is valuable to them," Hofman says.